I24NEWS (Israeli TV channel): Distribution

 i24NEWS started broadcasting in Israel on August 29, 2018.
 It is offered in France (including the French West Indies), Belgium, Luxembourg, Switzerland, Italy, Spain, Portugal, Poland and across the African continent.
-The channel is also streamed live on its website in all three languages.
+The channel streams live in all three languages via its website, mobile app, and dedicated smart TV app.

 The channel signed an agreement enabling it to be broadcast in Germany on Kabel Deutschland. i24NEWS was initially broadcast in the United States via the Jewish Life Television network, but following the acquisition of Cablevision by Drahi-owned Altice USA (formerly Cablevision with a public brand of Optimum), i24NEWS is now broadcast on many US cable and TV operators, among them: Optimum channel 14, Verizon Fios channel 610, DirecTV channel 343, U-verse TV channel 223, Suddenlink channel 49, Mediacom channel 228, Xfinity channel 1118, Spectrum, FuboTV and others.
 Additionally, i24NEWS is on multiple streaming services: Amazon Fire TV, Apple TV, Roku, Android TV, Samsung Smart TV, And they also have a i24NEWS app on both Android and IOS App Stores.

 i24NEWS English is available in the UK, along with a number of other international news channels, via online video subscription service NewsPlayer+.

 In January 2021, i24NEWS became the first Israeli-based channel available in the UAE, on the country's leading content provider Etisalat.
 Later that year, DU became the second operator to add the channel to its subscribers in the UAE.

-Since October 2021, i24NEWS is available in Australia on Flash streaming service.
+From October 2021 to early February 2026, i24NEWS waws available in Australia on the Flash News streaming service.
+This ended when Flash News closed on 9 February 2026.